-The Greek word used here for ‘take you captive’ is συλαγωγέω or sulagōgeō.
+The Greek word used here for ‘take you captive’ is συλαγωγέω (sulagōgeō).
 It was commonly used to describe the plundering of cargo from a ship.
 False teachers attempt to do this very thing to believers through their philosophy and empty deceit and according to human tradition, according to the elemental spirits of the world.
 These are all contrary to Christ.
-Think of the ‘emergent’ movement.
-Its leaders seem to be very well read, but they have elevated the teachings of the skeptics to a level where they see God’s Word as somewhat flawed and unreliable.
-What they do not understand is that they have been συλαγωγέω by these philosophies and are now victims of their empty deceit.
-They insist that all they are doing is attempting to get back to the pure elemental form of Christianity that existed in the 1st Century AD.
-However, in this, they have stumbled into lying spirits who have deceived them.
-We know this because they are constantly attempting to cast doubt on the veracity of the Word of God.
+Think of the ’emergent’ movement, which crashed and burned a few years ago.
+Its leaders seemed to be very well read, but they elevated the teachings of the skeptics to a level where they saw God’s Word as somewhat flawed and unreliable.
+What they did not understand was that they had been συλαγωγέω by these philosophies and had become victims of their empty deceit.
+They insisted that all they were doing was attempting to get back to the pure elemental form of Christianity that existed in the 1st Century AD.
+However, in this, they stumbled into lying spirits who deceived them.
+We knew this because they were constantly attempting to cast doubt on the veracity of the Word of God.
 This is one of the clear signs of a false teacher.
 How do we avoid this?
 We never take our eyes off of Christ for in Him the whole fullness of deity dwells bodily!
 Amen!

-and you have been filled in him, who is the head of all rule and authority.
-(Colossians 2:10 ESV)
+10 and in Him you have been made complete, and He is the head over all rule and authority; Colossians 2:10 (NASB)

-The Greek word Paul used here that is translated ‘filled’ is πληρόω or plēroō.
+The Greek word Paul used here that is translated ‘filled’ is πληρόω (plēroō).
 This word gives us a word picture of cramming as many fish into a net as it will hold.
 It expresses the idea of being complete.
 What is Paul telling us here?
 He is affirming that believers share in Christ’s power and authority over all rule and authority because of their union with Him.
 This is amazing my brethren.
 We are complete in Christ right now through the imputed perfect righteousness of Christ at our salvation and we have all the power we need for our spiritual maturity.
 We have all we need in Christ.
-Therefore, we do not need to acquire knowledge of human philosophy or try to reconcile Christianity with Islam or Hinduism.
+Therefore, we do not need to acquire knowledge of human philosophy or try to reconcile Christianity with Islam or Hinduism or Pantheism or Animism or Wokeism.
 We are complete in Christ.

-In him also you were circumcised with a circumcision made without hands, by putting off the body of the flesh, by the circumcision of Christ, (Colossians 2:11 ESV)
+11 and in Him you were also circumcised with a circumcision made without hands, in the removal of the body of the flesh by the circumcision of Christ; Colossians 2:11 (NASB)

 Believers no longer live in the sphere of the flesh and its influence (Galatians 5:24).
 They have been transferred to the Kingdom of Christ and live through and in Him, under His Lordship.
 This is the circumcision made without hands.
 Christ Himself performed it.
 Prior to this, all of us were in solidarity with Adam and his sin (Romans 6:6).
 However, all in Christ are now in solidarity with Christ and His righteousness.
 Before, none of us could live for Christ, now all in Christ can live for Him.

-having been buried with him in baptism, in which you were also raised with him through faith in the powerful working of God, who raised him from the dead.
-And you, who were dead in your trespasses and the uncircumcision of your flesh, God made alive together with him, having forgiven us all our trespasses, (Colossians 2:12-13 ESV)
+12 having been buried with Him in baptism, in which you were also raised up with Him through faith in the working of God, who raised Him from the dead.
+13 When you were dead in your transgressions and the uncircumcision of your flesh, He made you alive together with Him, having forgiven us all our transgressions, Colossians 2:12-13 (NASB)